 SUBCHAPTER F TRAINING AND PROFESSIONAL DEVELOPMENT

-DIVISION 4 GENERAL PRE-SERVICE TRAININGAND PRE-SERVICE TRAINING REGARDING NORMALCY
+DIVISION 5 CURRICULUM COMPONENTS REGARDING PRE-SERVICE TRAINING,

 §749.881.
 What curriculum components must be included in the general pre-service training?

-The general pre-service training curriculum must include the following components:
+The general pre-service training must include the following curriculum components:

 (1) Topics appropriate to the needs of children for whom the caregiver will be providing care, such as developmental stages of children, fostering children's self-esteem, constructive guidance and discipline of children, water safety, and strategies and techniques for monitoring and working with these children;